-These are soft and sweet flavor variety.
+These are soft and sweet flavor varieties.
 The pods are hard and not edible, but the peas are mushy and delicious.

 The most common sweet peas varieties are Oregon Trail, Coral, and Green Arrow.
 If you are planting peas in hot weather, then use Little Marvel or Wando which are more heat resistant.

 The Snow peas are very soft and bright green in color.
 You can eat both peas and pods.
-The pods are flat and have medium size peas inside it.
+The pods are flat and have medium size peas inside them.

 You don’t split open snow peas, but you stir fry the whole pea.
 If planting in a colder region, use Oregon Giant or Dwarf White Sugar, which is suitable for stir-frying.